-- That of the drug itself as (or as becoming) a digital artefact constituted by and dependent on multiple digital representations and inter-connections. - The people and groups who work with and use digital medicines including patients, and who shape new practices of medicines use. - The various forms of value generation that is expected or occurs as a result of the digitalization of drugs, and the ways and places where this value is created, realized and captured.
+- That of the drug itself as (or as becoming) a digital artefact constituted by and dependent on multiple digital representations and inter-connections. - The people and groups who work with and use digital medicines including patients, and who shape new practices of medicines use. - The various forms of value generation that are expected or occur as a result of the digitalization of drugs, and the ways and places where this value is created, realized and captured.